gaskam/workspace/README.md

 ```bash
 ./zig-out/bin/workspace -h
 ```
+## 🤝 Contributing
+Contributions are welcome!
+Feel free to:

+* 🐛 Report bugs
+* 💡 Suggest new features
+* 📝 Improve documentation
+* 🔧 Submit pull requests

 ## License

 Workspace is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

+Made with ❤️ by Gaskam